Chevrolet Blazer 2023 Driving Information User Guide

 Driving habits can affect fuel mileage.
 Here are some driving tips to get the best fuel economy possible.

-- Replace the vehicle’s tires with the same TPC Spec number molded into the tire’s sidewall near the size.
+• Replace the vehicle’s tires with the same TPC Spec number moulded into the tyre’s sidewall near the size.

 Distracted Driving